MasterCraft Boat (NASDAQ:MCFT) Hits New 52-Week High at $31.70

-MasterCraft Boat Holdings, Inc. (NASDAQ:MCFT)’s stock price reached a new 52-week high on Wednesday .
-The company traded as high as $31.70 and last traded at $29.04, with a volume of 2565 shares.
+MasterCraft Boat Holdings, Inc. (NASDAQ:MCFT) shares reached a new 52-week high during mid-day trading on Wednesday .
+The stock traded as high as $31.70 and last traded at $29.04, with a volume of 2565 shares trading hands.
 The stock had previously closed at $28.99.

-A number of equities analysts have weighed in on MCFT shares.
-Truist upped their price objective on shares of MasterCraft Boat from $24.00 to $26.00 in a research report on Wednesday, January 27th.
+Several research firms recently issued reports on MCFT.
+Truist boosted their target price on shares of MasterCraft Boat from $24.00 to $26.00 in a research note on Wednesday, January 27th.
 Raymond James upped their price objective on shares of MasterCraft Boat from $25.50 to $29.00 and gave the stock an “outperform” rating in a research report on Monday, January 4th.
-B. Riley restated a “buy” rating and set a $36.00 price objective on shares of MasterCraft Boat in a research report on Friday, January 29th.
-Finally, Zacks Investment Research cut shares of MasterCraft Boat from a “buy” rating to a “sell” rating in a research report on Wednesday, January 13th.
+Zacks Investment Research cut shares of MasterCraft Boat from a “buy” rating to a “sell” rating in a research report on Wednesday, January 13th.
+Finally, B. Riley restated a “buy” rating and set a $36.00 price objective on shares of MasterCraft Boat in a research report on Friday, January 29th.
 One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have given a buy rating to the company’s stock.
 The company presently has an average rating of “Hold” and an average price target of $25.00.

 Several hedge funds and other institutional investors have recently modified their holdings of the company.
 Campbell & CO Investment Adviser LLC acquired a new stake in shares of MasterCraft Boat in the fourth quarter valued at about $230,000.
 Royce & Associates LP raised its position in shares of MasterCraft Boat by 6.8% in the fourth quarter.
 Royce & Associates LP now owns 1,138,646 shares of the company’s stock valued at $28,284,000 after buying an additional 72,677 shares during the last quarter.
 BlackRock Inc. raised its position in shares of MasterCraft Boat by 2.6% in the fourth quarter.
 BlackRock Inc. now owns 1,250,766 shares of the company’s stock valued at $31,068,000 after buying an additional 32,196 shares during the last quarter.
 Assenagon Asset Management S.A. raised its position in shares of MasterCraft Boat by 84.9% in the fourth quarter.
 Assenagon Asset Management S.A. now owns 39,691 shares of the company’s stock valued at $986,000 after buying an additional 18,229 shares during the last quarter.
 Finally, Prairiewood Capital LLC acquired a new stake in shares of MasterCraft Boat in the fourth quarter valued at about $320,000.
 Institutional investors and hedge funds own 82.85% of the company’s stock.